joedski/musings/Vue General/Using Functional Reactive Streams in Vue.md

 }
 ```

 The only tough part, then, is `streamFromWatch`.
 Can any Typescript stuff actually apply typing to watches?
-That might require some type anotations that can't actually be proven at compile time.
+That might require some type annotations that can't actually be proven at compile time.
 Hm.
 You might have to just use only Function for Watch Bindings for that, that's the only thing I can think of.
 Which is fine.  `fromWatch(() => this.foo)` is only a little longer than `fromWatch('foo')`.

 ### Type Musing